Up to 35% off Raised Beds

 Choosing the right companions for your potted plants is critical.

 Of course, a hydrangea will be perfectly lovely all on its own in a container.
-However, if you have a very large container to fill or the hydrangea you purchased is on the smaller side you may opt to add a few plants to compliment your billowing beauty.
+However, if you have a very large container to fill or the hydrangea you purchased is on the smaller side, you may choose to add a few plants to complement your billowing beauty.

-Trailing annuals such as petunias, ivy, and black sweet potato vine would be really nice additions to a container featuring a more upright formed hydrangea.
+Trailing annuals such as petunias, ivy, and black sweet potato vine make lovely additions to a container featuring a more upright hydrangea.

-I love to add other perennial flowers to my containers because you can repurpose them at the end of the year.
-Small hosta varieties, ferns or Huchera have similar light requirements, and have a nice compact growth habit.
+I love to add other perennial flowers to my containers because you can repurpose them at the end of the season.
+Small hosta varieties, ferns, or heuchera have similar light requirements and a nice compact growth habit.

-Some other shade loving annuals that would look great paired with hydrangeas are begonias and some cultivars of coleus.
-Both of these plants are more upright in growth, but the range of colors available could really add a bright summery punch to your container.
+Other shade-loving annuals that pair well with hydrangeas include begonias and some cultivars of coleus.
+Both tend to grow upright, but their wide range of colors can add a bright, summery punch to your container.

 Plant Your Hydrangea Correctly